MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 ## If you are using ASP.NET Core

-If you are building a web API on to of ASP.NET Core, we recommend that you use Microsoft.Identity.Web.
+If you are building a Web API on top of ASP.NET Core or ASP.NET Classic, we recommend that you use Microsoft.Identity.Web.
 See [Web APIs with Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/web-apis).

-You might want to check the decision tree: [Is MSAL.NET right for me?](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Is-MSAL.NET-right-for-me%3F).
+Check the decision tree: [Is MSAL.NET right for me?](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Is-MSAL.NET-right-for-me%3F).

 ## Getting tokens on behalf of a user

 ### Scenario

-- A client (web, desktop, mobile, single-page application) - not represented on the picture below - calls a protected web API, providing a JWT bearer token in its "Authorization" HTTP header.
+- A client (web site, desktop, mobile, single-page application) - not represented on the picture below - calls a protected web API, providing a JWT bearer token in its "Authorization" HTTP header.
-- The protected web API validates the incoming user token, and uses MSAL.NET `AcquireTokenOnBehalfOf` method to request from Azure AD another token so that it can, itself, call another web API (named the downstream web API) on behalf of the user.
+- The protected web API validates the incoming user token, and uses MSAL.NET `AcquireTokenOnBehalfOf` method to request from Azure AD another token so that it can, itself, call another web API, for example Graph, named the downstream web API, on behalf of the user.

 This flow, named the On-Behalf-Of flow (OBO), is illustrated by the top part of the picture below.
 The bottom part is a daemon scenario, also possible for web APIs.